Prem628133/BookingSystem/README.md

 The system provides:

-Token obtain endpoint
+1.Token obtain endpoint

-Token refresh endpoint
+2.Token refresh endpoint

-Protected endpoints require a valid access token in the Authorization header.
+3.Protected endpoints require a valid access token in the Authorization header.

 🐳 Docker Setup

 The project includes Docker configuration for:

-Web application container
+1.Web application container

-PostgreSQL database container
+2.PostgreSQL database container

-Persistent database volume
+3.Persistent database volume

 To start the project:

-docker compose up --build
+~docker compose up --build

 The application runs on port 8000.
 PostgreSQL runs on port 5433.